In the Deert Logo

 Birds Page Header

 There are a lot of different species of birds in the desert.
 If you take your time and use a good pair of binoculars you'll be amazed at how many birds you'll find that frequent this desert habitat.
-Birds of Prey like the Osprey seen above in the center photo are fantastic birds to watch; the one above has a small fish in his talons.
+Birds of Prey like the Osprey seen above in the center photo are fantastic birds to watch.

 Birds of Prey